Department of Accounting

 Uniform CPA Examination Information

-Due to the rigorous requirements of the Texas State Board of Public Accountancy, completion of the BBA in Accounting will not qualify one to take the CPA examination.
-The Department of Accounting offers a Master of Science in Accounting whereby a student may satisfy the educational requirements to sit for the Uniform CPA examination in the state of Texas.
+The completion of the BBA in Accounting at SHSU will allow one to meet the educational requirements established by the Texas State Board of Public Accountancy (TSBPA) necessary to take the Uniform CPA examination in Texas.
+However, the TSBPA requires additional semester credits to be licensed as a CPA in Texas.
+The Department of Accounting offers the Master of Science in Accounting, whereby, a student may satisfy the further educational requirements to become licensed in the state of Texas.
 Students seeking additional information on the Uniform CPA Examination should check the Texas State Board of Public Accountancy homepage.

 Program-Specific Requirements